 Kate, caught off guard, still managed a decent curtsy, and took the time to compose herself.
 Her initial impression of George wasn’t enhanced by this closer encounter.
 She stood taller than him, and looked down on his large head, sloped shoulders, and ill-fitting attire.

 “How do you do, Lady Kate,” he said, and stuck out a hand.

-“How do you do, Lord George.”
+“How do you do, Lord Stafford.”
 Kate took the offered greeting and he shook her hand like a man, so Kate squeezed and shook back hard.

 He smiled as they released their grip.
 “Did you enjoy the recital?” he asked.